-In addition to native data collections, ODV can also access and visualize data in local or remote netCDF files, widely used for platform independent storage of original data as well as model output.
-ODV requests help from the user for the identification of key coordinates and variables in the netCDF file by means of an easy-to-use netCDF emulation wizard.
+In addition to native ODV data collections, ODV can also access and visualize data in local or remote netCDF files, widely used for platform independent storage of gridded data as well as model output.
+ODV prompts the user for identification of key dimensions and variables in the netCDF file via a four-step netCDF emulation wizard.
 The content of the netCDF file is then presented to the user as if the netCDF file was a native ODV collection.
 All ODV analysis and visualization options are available for the exploration of the data in the netCDF file.
 NetCDF files are platform independent and can be used on all ODV supported systems.